swaptacular/swpt_debtors/README.md

 * The `app-image` provides all the necessary services.
 The most important service is the [Simple Issuing Web API].
 This is a server Web API, which allows debtors to issue new currency tokens into existence.
-Normally, in order to "talk" to the debtors agent, the currency issuers will use a [currency issuing client application].
+Normally, in order to "talk" to the debtors agent, currency issuers will use a [currency issuing client application].

 * The `swagger-ui-image` is a simple [Swagger UI] cleint for the